purplezi/PurpleCypress/English/everdayphrases.md

 (sb)be super fired up(excited)
 despite the choppy seas and overcast skies
 (sth)slam in pieces
-clip one's wings <- limit onr's powers be working `around the clock` on
+clip one's wings <- limit one's powers be working `around the clock` on